- More than 140 species

 Orchids flourish in all environments (one Australian variety grows and produces its flowers underground), with the exception of water.
 Some orchids, such as the bird’s nest orchid or the ghost orchid, grow like fungi on decomposing vegetable matter.
 As a result they dispense with producing chlorophyll or leaves.

 In France there are more than 140 species of orchid.
 Certain of them, like the ophrys genus, require warmth.
 Several members of this group are found at lower altitudes in the Hautes-Alpes, but none is present in the Regional Natural Park of the Queyras which lies wholly above 1000 metres.
 The Queyras orchids have had to adapt to the very harsh conditions of the high mountains.
 The record for altitude in this sense is the nigritella which may grow at up to 2,500 metres.
-Other orchids like the Venus slipper, have become very rare because people have picked them.
+Other orchids like the lady's-slipper orchid, have become very rare because people have picked them.
 But most damaging of all have been modern farming techniques.
 In some areas the drainage of wetlands and the use of fungicides and artificial fertilisers have driven orchids to extinction.
 In practice every orchid seed needs a fungus to feed on in order to develop into a plant, and the elimination of fungi leads to the elimination of orchids.

 Other orchids, however, are rare for different reasons.
 The ghost orchid, for example, which lacks leaves, grows in the forests of the Hautes-Alpes only under certain meteorological conditions.
 Years can pass without this plant appearing, hence its nickname of ‘goblin of the woods’.